Desert RATS Kokopelli 150

 This year’s host hotel will once again be the Gonzo Inn in Moab.
 Call them today at (435) 259-2515 and mention Desert RATS to request our special group rate.

 It is suggested you reserve rooms for Sunday night as well as the following Saturday, as both pre- and post-race activities will be at the Gonzo.
-There’s also plenty of other local hotels within walking distance.
+There are also plenty of other local hotels within walking distance.

 Daily outdoor camping will be available at pre-selected sites.
 Gemini Events will provide tents (6-8 persons per tent).
 Participants may bring their own tent but are then responsible for their own tent setup and breakdown.